dqops/dqo/docs/checks/column/whitespace/text-surrounded-by-whitespace-percent.md

 # text surrounded by whitespace percent data quality checks

-A column-level check that ensures that there are no more than a maximum percentage of text values that are surrounded by whitespace in a monitored column.
+This check detects text values that contain additional whitespace characters before or after the text.
+ This check measures the percentage of text value surrounded by whitespace characters (on any side) and raises a data quality issue when their rate exceeds a *max_percent* parameter value.

 ___